agiliq/django-admin-cookbook/docs/uneditable_field.rst

 How to show an uneditable field in admin?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you have a field with :code:`editable=False` in your model, that field, by default, is hiddent in the change page.
-This also happens with any field marked as :code;`auto_now` or :code:`auto_now_add`, because that sets the :code:`editable=False` on these fields.
+This also happens with any field marked as :code:`auto_now` or :code:`auto_now_add`, because that sets the :code:`editable=False` on these fields.

 If you want these fields to show up on the change page, you can add them to :code:`readonly_fields`.::